 This species was deliberately imported from Australia in 1892 to help control mealybug infestations on California citrus groves.
-The introduction was successful and the mealybug destroyer is bred and sold everywhere in North America.
+Mealybugs are cottony looking insects that suck a plant's juices, weakening them, possibly to death.
+Their abundance was having an economic impact in the agricultural industry.
+The introduction of the Mealybug Destroyer was successful and, today, it is bred and sold everywhere in North America.

 Common name: Mealy Bug Destroyer Larvae